spacetelescope/catkit/catkit/hardware/iris_ao/README.md

 segments to build your aperture and will not include the center segment, when passing in a custom command, your command will be given in the order as seen in Figure 3.

+A common point for confusion is the inclusion or non-inclusion of the center segment in the numbering of the segments.
+As you can see in Fig. 3, we decided to include an extra switch in the IrisAO config setup (see below) which lets you toggle between having an active center segment included in your commands or not (e.g. if it is obscured by a mask).
+This will influence the segment numbering: if you include the center segment, it will be indexed by 0.
+If you do not include the center segment, we do not address it at all and the first segment on the "top" of the first ring will be segment number 0.

 ![Figure 3: JWST aperture on a PTT111/PTT111L](figures/jwst_on_iris_ao_ptt111.jpg)

 ## Input formats